If you have intense food fears and weight loss anxiety…

 - My blog is packed with actionable weight loss advice, personal development tools, and healthy-living inspiration.

 Check it out here.

-Heather K. Jones is a registered dietitian, health journalist and the author of several nutrition books.
+Heather K. Jones is a registered dietitian, a health journalist and a wellness coach.
 Specializing in nutrition communications, weight management and behavior change therapy, Heather has spent the last 15 years assisting people who struggle with diet and food issues.

-She is a nutrition consultant for The Best Life, a program based on the bestselling book by Bob Greene, Oprah’s personal trainer, and she is the author of the What’s Your Diet Type? eBook series, The Salt Solution (Rodale, 2011) and The Salt Solution Cookbook (Rodale, 2011), written with the editors of Prevention Magazine, Drop 5 Pounds (Sterling, 2010), written with the editors of Good Housekeeping, and 2-Week Turnaround Cookbook (Rodale, 2009).
+She is a nutrition consultant for The Best Life, a program based on the bestselling book by Bob Greene, Oprah’s personal trainer, and she is the author of The Salt Solution (Rodale, 2011) and The Salt Solution Cookbook (Rodale, 2011), written with the editors of Prevention Magazine, Drop 5 Pounds (Sterling, 2010), written with the editors of Good Housekeeping, and What’s Your Diet Type (Hatherleigh, 2009).

-She has also contributed to numerous health books including The Life You Want (Simon & Schuster, 2010), 2-Week Total Body Turnaround (Rodale, 2009), The Best Life Diet Cookbook (Simon & Schuster, 2008), and Restaurant Confidential (Workman, 2002).
+She has also contributed to numerous health books including The Skinnytaste Cookbook (Clarkson Potter, 2014), The Life You Want (Simon & Schuster, 2010), 2-Week Total Body Turnaround (Rodale, 2009), The Best Life Diet Cookbook (Simon & Schuster, 2008), and Restaurant Confidential (Workman, 2002).